lhlyu/matterJs-wiki/Creating-plugins.md

 - don't change the original function signature
 - don't return inside a `Matter.before` and `Matter.after` unless you intend to change the result
 - when returning, ensure the same type as the patched function
+- don't store references to `Matter.*` functions (as they may reference unpatched versions)

 ### Using other plugins as dependencies